Restore an earlier presentation version in Keynote on Mac

 View, copy and restore an earlier version

-With the presentation open, select File > Revert To (from the File menu at the top of your screen), then select Browse All Versions.
+With the presentation open, choose File > Revert To (from the File menu at the top of your screen), then choose Browse All Versions.

 The window refreshes to show a thumbnail of your current version on the left and a stack of thumbnails of the previous versions on the right.
 A vertical timeline appears on the right side of the screen.

-To view earlier versions, click tick marks along the timeline or click the arrows next to the stack of presentation thumbnails on the right, then click a thumbnail to view the full-size version.
+To view earlier versions, click ticks along the timeline or click the arrows next to the stack of presentation thumbnails on the right, then click a thumbnail to view the version full size.